Building a Dynamic SaaS Email Marketing Strategy – A Guide [2024]

 Onboarding emails

-SSC Case Study #1: LeadDyno – Affiliate Marketing Tool
+SSC Case Study #1: LeadDyno – Affiliate SaaS Marketing Tool

-The team at LeadDyno puts a lot of effort into their email marketing efforts, and it’s paying off.
-In November, they enjoyed well above industry average performance with a 48% open rate, a 5% click rate, and a 7.7% conversion rate.
+The team at LeadDyno puts a lot of effort into their email marketing strategy, and it’s paying off.
+They currently enjoy well above industry average performance with their yearly metrics at a 40.65% open rate and an 11.77% click rate.
 Here’s how they did it.

 1. Success with new user onboarding sequence

-LeadDyno sees a lot of success in its email campaign for 30-day trial customers.
-The team has found that getting 5-7 emails out to these new users in their first 30 days is critical in getting someone new engaged and onboarded to the product.
+LeadDyno sees a lot of success in its email marketing campaign for 30-day trial customers.
+The team has found that getting 7-10 emails out to these new users in their first 30 days is critical in getting someone new engaged and onboarded to the SaaS product.

-For example, they send subscribers a welcome message to say hello and let them know how to reach out with questions or feedback – reassuring them the team is available to help.
-Then, three days later, they reach out again with information on specific settings and tools and how they can be really beneficial.
-It’s something like a mini tour to help users get comfortable.
+For example, they send subscribers a welcome email to say hello and let them know how to reach out with questions or feedback – reassuring them the team is available to help.
+Then, three days later, they reach out again with information on specific settings and tools and how they can be really beneficial..
 These emails include guides, links to video demos and tutorials, and technical docs.
-Along the way, trial users get another check-in email just to see how they are doing and remind them the customer happiness team is always available to help.
+Along the way, trial users receive another check-in email just to see how they are doing and remind them that the customer happiness team is always available to help.

 3. Win-backs for the win